How can you identify a professional towing company?

 - has a tow truck which is either a rollback truck with a bed which tilts down to facilitate loading and unloading or a wheel-lift truck and knows the advantages and limitations of their vehicle(s).

-- has the equipment on the truck to facilitate loading your vehicle which, for a rollback would include a bridle with the appropriate hooks to hook, not around components with a large “J” hook, but into slots in the frame designed to receive these hooks.
+- has the equipment on the truck to facilitate loading your vehicle which, for a rollback would include a bridle with the appropriate hooks to hook, not around parts of your vehicle with a large “J” hook, but into slots in the frame designed to receive these hooks.
 (On some cars, a eye bolt which threads into a hole on the bumper can be used for winching, but must not be used to tie the vehicle down to the bed of the tow truck.)
 Some vehicles, if they can not be put into neutral and the wheels will not roll, may need the use of specialized equipment such as “skates” which can facilitate loading and unloading the vehicle.

 - has the equipment to safely secure your vehicle for transport which includes ratchet straps and chains also equipped with the appropriate selection of hooks for attaching to your vehicle.
 Your vehicle should be secured with at least four points.
 Wheel straps are sometimes needed for proper securement, especially with high end cars.
 Professional towers have training and access to information on how to attach securement straps to your particular make, model, and year of vehicle.